Complexities of 3-manifolds from triangulations, Heegaard splittings, and surgery presentations: Linear complexity triangulations from surgery presentations

 \begin{example} Consider the stevedore knot, which is $6_1$ in the table in Rolfsen~\cite{Rolfsen:1976-1}, or KnotInfo~\cite{cha-livingston:knotinfo}.
 It has a planar diagram with 6 crossings, where 2 of them have the same sign but the other 4 have the opposite sign.
-Applying Reidemeister move I twice, we obtain a planar diagram with 8 crossings and writhe zero.
-Since the blackboard framing is the zero framing for this diagram, it follows that the zero surgery manifold $M$ of $6_1$ satisfies $\csimp(M) \le 96\cdot 8 = 768$. \end{example}
+It follows that the zero surgery manifold $M$ of $6_1$ satisfies $\csimp(M) \le 96\cdot 6 + 48\cdot 2 = 672$. \end{example}

-The argument of Example~\ref{example:universal-bound-for-6_1} generalizes to the following observation, which tells us how to reduce a general integral coefficient surgery to the special case of Lemma~\ref{lemma:triangulation-for-blackboard-framing-surgery}.
-We say that a component of a link in $S^3$ is \emph{split} if there is an embedded $3$-ball in $S^3$ which contains the component and is disjoint from the other components.

-\begin{lemma} Suppose $L$ is a framed link in $S^3$.
-Then there is a planar diagram for $L$ with $2c(L)+f(L)$ or less crossings such that the blackboard framing agrees with the given framing of~$L$.
-Furthermore, a component of $L$ is involved in a crossing unless it is a split unknotted zero framed component. \end{lemma}

-\begin{proof} Choose a minimal planar diagram for $L$, which has $c(L)$ crossings.
-Let $K_i$ be the $i$th component.
-Let $w_i$ be the writhe of $K_i$ (forgetting other components), that is, the blackboard framing on $K_i$ is~$w_i\in \Z$.
-Since a crossing in the diagram contributes $1$, $0$, or $-1$ to $w_i$ for some $i$, it follows that $|w_1|+\cdots+|w_r| \le c(L)$.
-Observe that if we add a local kink by Reidemeister move I, then the blackboard framing changes by~$\pm 1$.
-Let $n_i\in \Z$ be the given framing on~$K_i$.
-By adding $n_i-w_i$ local kinks to $K_i$, we obtain a new diagram, say $D$, for which the blackboard framing agrees with the framing $n_i$ on each component.
-The number of crossings of $D$ is at most

-Since we have added $n_i-w_i$ local kinks to $K_i$, it follows that $K_i$ is involved in no crossings only if $K_i$ is an embedded circle in the planar diagram which is disjoint from other components and $n_i=w_i=0$.
-Such a component is split, unknotted, and zero framed. \end{proof}